-Emilio Alonso, MD, is a fellowship-trained surgical oncologist with the Gastrointestinal Cancer Center at Orlando Health UF Health Cancer Center.
+Emilio Alonso, MD, is a fellowship-trained surgical oncologist with the Gastrointestinal Cancer Center at Orlando Health Cancer Institute.
 He is board-certified in general surgery and holds a specialty certificate in hepatobiliary and pancreatic surgery, using minimally invasive options whenever possible.

 Dr. Alonso earned his medical degree and bachelor’s degree in biochemistry from the University of Florida in Gainesville.
 After his general surgery residency at the University of California, Riverside, he completed a fellowship in hepatobiliary and pancreatic surgery at Providence Portland Cancer Institute in Oregon.